 When you're shipping a package, overlooking the smallest detail can unfortunately lead to delays.
 So before you hand your package over to FedEx, we suggest that you look over this list and make sure that you've got everything covered.

 Can you ship what you want where you want?
-Make sure your commodity is acceptable for shipment to the destination country via the FedEx service you've selected.
-View both Destination Country Web site for import restrictions and this site for FedEx restrictions.
+Make sure your commodity is acceptable for shipment to the destination country/territory via the FedEx service you've selected.
+View both Destination Country/Territory Web site for import restrictions and this site for FedEx restrictions.

 - Check Required Forms for Completeness and Consistency